 You can translate in a similar way all other pages and posts, including custom post types such as testimoinals.

 You’ll probably be interested in the process of batch duplication of pages and posts.
 To use this feature, go to WPML->Translation Management, and from the Translation Dashboard (the tab that is opened by default), select the filter you want (Pages/Posts), and click ‘Display’:

-Select the pages or posts you want to translate or duplicate (you can select them all by clicking the checkbox beside the ‘Title’ header or footer).
+Select the pages or posts you want to translate or duplicate (you can select them all by clicking the checkbox besides the ‘Title’ header or footer).
 Then, at the bottom of the page, choose languages for which you want to translate or duplicate, and ‘Send Documents’:

 For more details, see Displaying Untranslated Content using Content Duplication.